jirotubuyaki/ThunderBayesR/README.md

 where k is a k th cluster and i is a i th data. mu and sigma_table arguments in the "crp_gibbs" function are generating mu_k parameter for new table.

-ii) Sampling u_k for each k (k = 1,2, ・・・,∞)
+ii) Calculating parameters for each k (k = 1,2, ・・・,∞)

 ![equa](./readme_images/equation_3.png "eque")

-Sigma_k is a variance-covariance matrix of k th cluster. i and j are rows and columns' number of Sigma_k. rho_0 is a argument ro_0 in "crp_gibbs" function.
-First several durations of iterations which are called as "burn in" are error ranges.
-For that reason, "burn in" durations are abandoned.
+Iterations i) ii) continue by iteration number, and Σ k is a variance-covariance matrix of kth cluster. i and j are rows and columns’ number of Σ k .
+First several durations of iterations which are called as burn_in are error ranges.
+For that reason, burn_in durations are abandoned.

 ### Clusters Entropy
 Entropy denotes the ambiguity of clustering.
 As a result of a simulation, data x_i joins in a particular table.
 From the total numbers n_k of the particular table k at the last iteration, a probability p_k at each cluster k is calculated.
 The entropy equation is given by